autorope/donkeycar/docs/utility/ui.md

 The trainer screen allows to train a model to the tub data.
 In the `Overwrite config` section you can set any config parameter by typing an updated value into the text field on the right and hitting return.

 To train a pilot use the model type dropdown, enter a comment and hit `Train`.
-After training the pilot will appear in the pilot database which is shown underneath.
+After training, the pilot will appear in the pilot database which is shown underneath.
 You can also choose a transfer model if you don't want to train from scratch.
 Note, tensorflow saves the model with the optimiser state, so training will commence where it stopped in the saved state.

 Pilots might be trained on multiple tubs, this is currently not supported in the trainer.
 However, if multiple tubs are passed in `donkey train` then these will show in the database too.
 In order to not clutter up the view and group different tubs, you can use the `Group multiple tubs` button to group all tub groups of two and more, and show a group alias instead.
 The group alias mapping is shown in the lower area of the window then.